gpustack/gguf-parser-go/cmd/gguf-parser/README.md

   -offload-layers-step uint
         [DEPRECATED, use --gpu-layers-step instead] Specify the step of layers to offload, works with --offload-layers.
   -ol-crawl
-        Crawl the Ollama model instead of blobs fetching, which will be more efficient and faster, but lossy.
+        Crawl the Ollama model instead of blobs fetching, works with --ol-model, which will be more efficient and faster, but lossy.
   -ol-model string
         Model name of Ollama, e.g. gemma2.
   -ol-usage
-        Specify respecting the extending layers introduced by Ollama, which affects the usage estimation.
+        Specify respecting the extending layers introduced by Ollama, works with --ol-model, which affects the usage estimation.
   -parallel-size int
         Specify the number of parallel sequences to decode, which is used to estimate the usage, default is 1. (default 1) -path string